openebs-archive/e2e-tests/experiments/functional/cstor-volume-replica-scaledown/README.md

       testfile: difiletest
 ```

-It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the litmus pod.
+It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the e2e pod.
 The above snippet holds the parameters required for validation data consistency in busybox application.

 For percona-mysql, the following parameters are to be injected into configmap.